OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-13.md

 ## Joshua 13:20

-Beth-peor, the slopes of Pisgah, and Beth-jeshimoth,
+the area of Beth-peor, the slopes of Pisgah, and Beth-jeshimoth,

 ## Joshua 13:21